draconisPW/PWMAngband/docs/command.rst

 Disarm a trap or chest, or lock a door (``D``)
   You can attempt to disarm traps on the floor or on chests.
 If you fail, there is a chance that you will blunder and set it off.
 You can only disarm a trap after you have found it.
-The command can also be used to lock a closed door.
-This will create a hindrance for monsters.
+The command can also be used to lock a closed door, which will create a hindrance for monsters.
 Even if many monsters will be able to pick the lock or bash the door down, it will often take them some time.
 This command requires a direction, and takes some energy.

 ..